kipkurui/Python4Bioinformatics/README.md

 These notes have been amended and updated for the EANBiT Introduction to Python for Bioinfomatics by Caleb Kibet and Audrey Mbogho.
 </small></small></i>

+# Quick Introduction to Jupyter Notebooks

+Throughout this course, we will be using Jupyter Notebooks.
+Although the HPC you will be using has Jupyter setup, these notes are provided in case you want to set it up in your Computer.

+## Introduction
+The Jupyter Notebook is an interactive computing environment that enables users to author notebooks, which contain a complete and self-contained record of a computation.
+These notebooks can be shared more efficiently.
+The notebooks may contain:
+* Live code
+* Interactive widgets
+* Plots
+* Narrative text
+* Equations
+* Images
+* Video

+It good to note that "Jupyter" is a loose acronym meaning Julia, Python, and R; the initial languages supported by Jupyter.

+The notebook can allow a computational researcher to create a reproducible documentation of their research.
+As Bioinformatics is datacentric, use of Jupyter Notebooks increases research transparency, hence promoting open science.

+## First Steps

+### Installation
+From the command line, you can easily install jupyter using pip.

+`pip3 install jupyter`

+or by using anaconda

+`conda install jupyter`

+Then you can easily launch it using:

+`jupyter notebook`

+A Jupyter notebook is made up of a number of cells.
+Each cell can contain Python code.
+You can execute a cell by clicking on it and pressing `Shift-Enter` or `Ctrl-Enter` to execute without moving to the next line.

+### Further help

+To learn more about Jupyter notebooks, check [the official introduction](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb) and [some useful Jupyter Tricks](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/).

 # Python-Lectures

 ## Introduction